rhyanvargas/amazon-nova-samples/multimodal-understanding/README.md

 # Self Paced Workshop

-fter making a few API calls, the next step is to complete a self-paced workshop to become acquainted with the capabilities of Amazon Nova models.
+after making a few API calls, the next step is to complete a self-paced workshop to become acquainted with the capabilities of Amazon Nova models.
 This workshop can be accessed [self paced workshop here](https://github.com/aws-samples/amazon-nova-samples/tree/main/multimodal-understanding/workshop)

 # Repeatable Patterns Module